Prospective Students Frequently Asked Questions

 Programs

-Once per quarter, AESE holds a 4-day workshop from Wednesday through Saturday from 9:00 AM - 6:00 PM PT.
+Convergent Systems Engineering holds four 4-day workshops from Wednesday through Saturday from 9:00 AM - 6:00 PM PT.

 Please note that our courses are designed for in-person attendance.
 While on occasion you may need to miss class due to work commitments, these need to be planned in advance with faculty.
 Please visit the "Curriculum" page for the program you are interested in to view the calendar.

 Neither MAS or the Jacobs School of Engineering currently offer any online degrees.
-For more infomation about potential/future/pending online degrees, please email online@ucsd.edu.
+For information about online degrees at UCSD, please visit UCSD's online education site.

-Yes, all three programs are STEM-designated, but only the Architecture-based Enterprise Systems Engineering degree is eligible for Optional Practical Training (OPT) due to its full-time status.
+Yes, all of out programs are STEM-designated, but only the Architecture-based Enterprise Systems Engineering degree is eligible for Optional Practical Training (OPT) due to its full-time status.
 The CIP code for the AESE program is 11.1005.
-The Wireless Embedded Systems degree and the Data Science and Engineering degree are part-time and are ineligible for OPT.
+Wireless Embedded Systems (WES), Data Science and Engineering (DSE), Cyber-Physical Social Systems (CPSS) and Value Supply Chain (VSC) are all part-time and are ineligible for OPT.

 Finance

-For the cost of each program, please visit the "Costs" page for the program you are interested in.
+For the cost of each program, please visit the "Costs" section on the program page in which you are interested.
 Please keep in mind that tuition / per unit fees increase periodically and that graduate student fees increase every year at the discretion of the university budget office.

 Many of our students have been able to get their tuition funded through the GI Bill.
 Please speak with Veterans Affairs to see if you qualify for funding: